AminulBD/ramadan-wordpress/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/ramadan` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Ramadan block to add the Ramadan schedules to your post or page.
+4. Please see the FAQ section for more information.

 == Frequently Asked Questions ==